 MCSFR is highly trained and capable of responding to both Navy and Marine Corps security requirements.
 The regiment supplies security forces to guard a number of high-priority sites and convoys all across the globe.
 Security Forces Regiment is comprised of Fleet Antiterrorism Security Teams as well as Recapture Tactics Teams to provide security and anti-/counter-terrorism support to the United States Marine Corps.

-Camp Allen employs approximately 1,400 active duty, 120 civilians employees and a number of civilian contractors.
+Camp Allen employs approximately 800 active duty, 120 civilian Marines and a number of civilian contractors.
 The population of Marines, civilian Marines and contractors vary as you move throughout the various Hampton Roads area Marine Corps commands.

 Most service members and employees rely on private vehicles to get on, off and around base in the area, but there are a number of taxi companies and local buses as well.
 For complete information on buses in the Hampton Roads area, please visit the Hampton Roads Transit website.

-Marines and their families can request a sponsor through their gaining command or contact Marine Corps Family Team Building, 757-445-6875, to be put in touch with the local Family Readiness Officer (FRO).
+Marines and their families can request a sponsor by contacting their gaining command directly or contact Marine Corps Family Team Building, 757-445-6875, who can assist.

 Duty and Checking In